LinkedSoftwareDependencies/Article-System-Components/content/system.md

 which reach a test coverage of 100%.

 Components.js is being maintained by IDLab via software projects that make use of this framework.
-A sustainability of this project is available on [GitHub](https://github.com/LinkedSoftwareDependencies/Components.js/wiki/Sustainability-Plan){:.mandatory}.
+A sustainability of this project is available on GitHub ([https://github.com/LinkedSoftwareDependencies/Components.js/wiki/Sustainability-Plan](https://github.com/LinkedSoftwareDependencies/Components.js/wiki/Sustainability-Plan)).

-Finally, in-depth documentation is [available](https://componentsjs.readthedocs.io/en/latest/){:.mandatory}, which explains how to create component and configuration files, and how to invoke the DI tool.
+Finally, in-depth documentation is available ([https://componentsjs.readthedocs.io/en/latest/](https://componentsjs.readthedocs.io/en/latest/)), which explains how to create component and configuration files, and how to invoke the DI tool.